Year Round Staff

-The year round leadership team at Beber Camp has numerous years of Jewish camping and Beber experience.
-We are diverse group with camping, social work, education, marketing, design and business experience blended with a passion for Jewish youth summer experiences!
+The year-round leadership team at Beber Camp has numerous years of Jewish camping and Beber experience.
+We are a diverse group with camping, social work, education, marketing, design and business experience blended with a passion for Jewish youth summer experiences!

 With over 130 combined years of Beber experience, it’s clear that we love camp!